What to do when packages are lost or stolen

-First off, to determine if it was lost in travel or stolen after delivery, track the package through the delivery service.
+First off, to determine if it was lost in travel or stolen after delivery ("porch pirates" are real!), track the package through the delivery service.

 If the item was shipped through the post office and it was not delivered, the shipper will be directly refunded – as long as it was insured.
 However, if the package was stolen – which can be determined if the carrier scanned it right before delivery – then it's considered a crime that should be filed with the police.
 Go here to start a claim with the USPS.